-Jamie Moffitt is the university’s vice president for finance and administration and chief financial officer.
-She oversees a broad range of units such as budget and resource planning and business affairs, human resources, campus planning and facilities management, and safety and risk services, which includes the UO police department.
+Jamie Moffitt is the university’s senior vice president for finance and administration and chief financial officer.
+She oversees a broad range of units such as budget and resource planning and business affairs, human resources, campus planning and facilities management, information services, and safety and risk services, which includes the UO police department.

 Prior to being appointed as vice president in January 2012, Jamie was the executive senior associate athletic director for finance and administration from May 2010 to December 2011.
 In this role, she managed finances, human resources, contracts, and facilities for the athletic department.
 She functioned as the primary contact with the Pac-12 conference on all financial issues and served on the bowl committees for the 2011 BCS championship game and the 2012 Rose Bowl game.

 From 2003 to 2010, she was the associate dean for finance and operations at the UO School of Law.
 In this role, she reorganized the school’s financial structure, implemented new systems for annual budgeting, designed new financial reporting practices, and improved human resources practices.
 While at the law school, she also taught classes in negotiation and accounting and financial analysis.

 Before coming to the UO, Jamie spent seven years working in the private sector.
 She began her career working as a consultant with McKinsey & Company, a global management consulting firm.
 At McKinsey, her engagements mainly focused on strategic planning and merger and acquisition projects for Fortune 500 companies.
 She then moved to the role of vice president of strategy and professional services for Beachfire, a venture capital-backed software company providing negotiation applications to the financial services sector.
 In 2001, when her family moved to Oregon, Jamie joined mediate.com, a technology company providing web services and information to professionals in the dispute resolution field.